bartmichu/zfs-scenarios/replication-ssh-push-syncoid/README.md

 The replication server should maintain its own independent retention policy.

-If source pool is encrypted, the server must not require access to the decrypted data or the workstation’s encryption keys.
+If source pool is encrypted, the replication server must not require access to the decrypted data or the workstation's encryption keys.
 If it is not encrypted, server-side encryption may be used instead.

-## 1. Create a dedicated user account on the system with the target pool (all commands are executed as `admin@replicaserver1`)
+## 1. Create a dedicated user account on the system with the target data pool (all commands are executed as `admin@replicaserver1`)

 1. Create a dedicated user account: